 Historical Baker’s Motel – Late 1930’s

-In the beginning, the motel was simply cabins, but as traffic grew on the National Road.
+In the beginning, the Motel was simply cabins, but as traffic grew on the National Road.
 Baker’s Motel continued its growth.
-New additions were added in the late ’40s and early ’50s, including adding rooms where parking was once available.
-Baker’s Motel was one of the first motels on US 40, which is the National Road, today, most of the properties that came after Baker’s Motel are now gone, and Baker’s Motel is still going strong.
-Records show the original part of the motel was built in 1937, making Baker’s possibly one of the oldest motels in Ohio still operating.
+New additions were added in the late ’40s and early ’50s, including rooms where parking was once available.
+Baker’s Motel was one of the first motels on US 40, the National Road.
+Most other lodging properties after Baker’s Motel are long gone; today, Baker’s Motel is still going strong.
+Records show the original part of the Motel was built in 1937, making Baker’s possibly one of the oldest motels in Ohio still operating.

 Baker’s Motel – Late 30’s – mid 40’s

-During this time period, the motel consisted of 41 rooms with the addition of rooms where cars once parked in the ’30s and the wings of the motel were added.
-Our small building which consists of 4 family rooms was added in the ’50s.
+During this period, the motel consisted of 41 rooms, with rooms where cars once parked in the ’30s and the wings of the motel were added.
+Our small building, which consists of 4 family rooms, was added in the ’50s.

 - At the time was one of the most modern motels on US 40